Objectives for Sonic Design Damping Feet

 cabinet movement magnitude was presented.
 An 8" woofer vibrating at 50 Hz with

-a 0.5 cm cone displacement in a 20 kg cabinet will move the cabinet 6x10^-6 m,
+a 0.5 cm cone displacement in a 20 kg cabinet will move the cabinet 6x10^-6

-enough not to cause any trouble is surely correct.
+is small enough not to cause any trouble is surely correct.

-One could however get an implied conclusion that spikes could improve things ever
+One could however get an implied conclusion that spikes could improve things

-and eventually becoming hard.
-Also, sufficiently soft coil springs do not have
+Also, sufficiently soft coil springs do not have enough horizontal stability

-enough horizontal stability without special mechanical arrangements.
+without special mechanical arrangements.

 Now Sonic Design can offer a foot made from a special engineering foam